raul23/learning-chinese/expressions.rst

 `:information_source:`

-   - dōu template: Subject + dōu + verb
+   - "We/You/They are all": Subject + dōu + verb

 |